The New “Gold Rush” in EVs

 A few years later, an acquaintance contacted Levi with an idea for making sturdy denim pants, bound by rivets at key stress points, like pockets.
 Levi liked the concept and obtained a patent, and the Levi Strauss brand was off and running.

-By 1900, he had accumulated a fortune worth about $150 million in today’s dollars.
+By 1900, he had accumulated a fortune.
 Very few of the gold miners who purchased his jeans ever struck a bonanza of that size!

 Today, a new gold rush is underway… and it is presenting investors with a great opportunity to sell blue jeans to the gold miners.